DevExpress-Examples/reporting-angular-integrate-report-designer/Readme.md

-# How to use the Web Report Designer in JavaScript with Angular2
+# How to use the Web Report Designer in JavaScript with Angular

 This example demonstrates how to use the <a href="https://documentation.devexpress.com/XtraReports/17103/Concepts/End-User-Reporting/ASP-NET/End-User-Report-Designer-for-ASP-NET">End-User Web Report Designer</a>  in JavaScript with <a href="https://angular.io/">Angular</a>.